Myth Social anxiety is just shyness — you'll grow out of it

 What Social Anxiety Actually Is

-Social anxiety disorder (SAD) — sometimes called social phobia — is an intense, persistent fear of being watched, judged, or humiliated in social situations.
+Social anxiety disorder (SAD) — sometimes called social phobia — is an intense, persistent fear of being watched, judged, or humiliated in social situations, and for many people in the AI era it comes with a painful erosion of self-worth when machines seem to outperform them.
 It goes far beyond normal shyness.
 Shyness is a personality trait that might make you a little uncomfortable at parties.
 Social anxiety is a condition that can make you cancel plans, avoid promotions, skip meals in public, and rearrange your entire life to dodge situations that other people walk into without a second thought.

 The key word there is learned.
 And what has been learned can be unlearned.